-Peter Chrysologus, a 5th century Church Father, on the priesthood of all believers conferred in baptism and confirmation.
-He elaborates his teaching in the course of commenting on the apostle Paul’s words in Romans 12:2.
+Peter Chrysologus, a 5th century Church Father, on the priesthood of all Christian believers conferred in baptism and confirmation.
+He elaborates his teaching in the course of commenting on the apostle Paul’s words in Romans 12:1 where we are called to offer our bodies as a living sacrifice.

 Iappeal to you by the mercy of God.
 This appeal is made by Paul, or rather, it is made by God through Paul, because of God’s desire to be loved rather than feared, to be a father rather than a Lord.
 God appeals to us in his mercy to avoid having to punish us in his severity.